ilkerulusoy/streaming-availability-mcp/README.md

 # MCP Server Boilerplate with OAuth & PostgreSQL

-A complete boilerplate for building remote Model Context Protocol (MCP) servers on Cloudflare Workers with custom OAuth authentication and PostgreSQL database integration.
+A complete boilerplate for building remote Model Context Protocol (MCP) servers on Cloudflare Workers with custom OAuth authentication, PostgreSQL database integration, and Stripe-powered paid tools.

 ## 🚀 What You Get